Expanding bipartite Bell inequalities for maximum multi-partite randomness: Trade-off between DI randomness and MABK violation

 The minimization in the definition of $\phi_{s}$ is included since we have not shown the set $\{ \ \phi \in [0,\phi_{N}^{*}] \ : \ \langle M_{N}(\phi,\theta(\phi))\rangle = s \}$ is unique.
 Intuitively, the closer $\phi_{s}$ is to zero the closer we are to maximum randomness; hence we expect $r(\phi)$ to be monotonically decreasing with $|\phi|$ for $\phi \in [0,\phi_{N}^{*}]$, and minimization guarantees the best rate at a given $s$.
 For the examples we have computed, the minimization turns out to be trivial, i.e., $\phi_{s}$ is the unique solution to $\langle M_{N}(\phi_{s},\theta(\phi_{s}))\rangle = s$.

 \begin{lemma} Suppose \cref{conj:maxMerm_2} holds.
-Then the maximum amount of device-independent randomness that can be certified for the range of MABK values $(1,2^{(N-1)/2}]$ is given by \cref{eq:maxRand}. \end{lemma} The above lemma tells us that if the rate in \cref{eq:maxRand} is optimal without conditioning on Eve, it will also be optimal conditioned on Eve, i.e., the rate can be made device-independent.
+Then the maximum amount of device-independent randomness that can be certified for the range of MABK values $(1,2^{(N-1)/2}]$ is given by \cref{eq:maxRand}.
+Moreover, this rate is achievable. \end{lemma} The above lemma tells us that if the rate in \cref{eq:maxRand} is optimal without conditioning on Eve, it will also be optimal conditioned on Eve, i.e., the rate can be made device-independent.
 This is because \cref{prop:theta,prop:phi} ensure that, for every MABK value, the corresponding quantum strategy achieving it, given in \cref{eq:evenStrat} or \cref{eq:evenStrat_2}, can generate certifiable randomness using the corresponding Bell expression $I_{\theta}$ or $I_{\phi',\theta'}$.
-A rewriting of \cref{lem:RvM2} without Conjecture~\ref{conj:maxMerm_2}, would say that~\eqref{eq:maxRand} corresponds to a guaranteed lower bound on the maximum DI randomness as a function of MABK value.
+A rewriting of \cref{lem:RvM2} that does not rely on Conjecture~\ref{conj:maxMerm_2}, would say that~\eqref{eq:maxRand} corresponds to an achievable lower bound on the maximum DI randomness as a function of MABK value.
 Our results are summarized in \cref{fig:RvMerm}.

 We provide evidence for Conjectures~\ref{conj:maxMerm} and~\ref{conj:maxMerm_2} in \cref{app:conj2E}, where we derive a numerical technique for upper bounding the maximum randomness that can be generated by quantum strategies achieving a given MABK value $s$.
-By studying the numerical results, we find our analytical lower bound closely agrees with the numerical upper bound.
+An implementation of this technique in python can be found in our GitHub repository~\cite{code}.
+By studying the numerical results, we find our analytical lower bound agrees with the numerical upper bound to at least 16 digits.